JP-Go/simple-latex/readme.md

 option for the compiler.
 Should be a number following the SyncTex manual.
 If not set or set to 0,the compiler will not generate the syncronization file .

-OBS.: For now, we don't support forward an backward searches with SyncTex in all viewers out of the box, only in Evince (Linux).
+__OBS.__: For now, we don't support forward an backward searches with SyncTex in all viewers out of the box, only in Evince (Linux).

 ## Commands-and-keymaps